How to Forgive When You Can’t Forget

 But let’s face it, there are times when forgiving is excruciating.
 The scenario of what was done to us (or a loved one!) replays in our minds over and over, preventing us from “forgetting”.

-Although I hadn’t thought about his person in awhile, there was a time when I was caught in the replay cycle.
+Although I hadn’t thought about this person in a while, there was a time when I was caught in the replay cycle.

 I had played the offense so often in my head that I actually never let it go.